codershona/mini-microservice-boilerplate/README.md

      * <b>ANSWER:</b> There are some very special things we need to consider with this design.
 I have got solutions for most maybe? of the concerns you may have.

  # Event Bus Overview:

+ * Many different implementations.
+RabbitMQ, Kafka, NATS...
+ * Receives events, publishes them to listeners.
+ * Many different subtle features that make async communication way easier or way harder.
+ * We are going to build own event bus using Express.
+It will not implement the vast majority of features a normal bus has.
+ * Yes, for our next app we will use a production grade, open source event bus.
+ * POST /events -----> POST to localhost:4000/event OR, POST to localhost:4001/event OR, POST to localhost:4002/event.

+# A Basic Event Bus Implementation:

+*